Skip to content

 11.9.3 Algorithm Characteristics

-• Time complexity of \(O(n + m)\), non-adaptive sorting: Involves traversing nums and traversing counter, both using linear time.
-Generally, \(n \gg m\), and time complexity tends toward \(O(n)\).
+• Time complexity is \(O(n + m)\), and counting sort is non-adaptive: Traversing nums and counter both takes linear time.
+In general, when \(n \gg m\), the time complexity approaches \(O(n)\).

 • Space complexity of \(O(n + m)\), non-in-place sorting: Uses arrays res and counter of lengths \(n\) and \(m\) respectively.